-To create, view and maintain

-Requirements in a text based tool that

-resembles working in a word processor

-or spreadsheet.
-Details can be added to

-the requirements and requirement

-properties can be added from drop-down

-lists.
-When the requirements are changed

-in this Specification Manager the
+To create, view and maintain Requirements in a text based tool that resembles working in a word processor or spreadsheet.
+Details can be added to the Requirements and Requirement properties can be added from drop-down lists.
+When the Requirements are changed in the Specification Manager the changes are conveniently reflected in the Browser window and all other windows.